Network Graphing Archived Websites With Gephi

 By clicking on the "run" button next to PageRank, Gephi will calculate the PageRank for each of our nodes.
 In order to help visualize distinct clusters within the network, we will also run the Modularity statistic; this measures the division of the network into clusters of closely-related nodes (Blondel, et al, 2008).

-It is also possible to adjust the appearance of the nodes, edges, and labels in order to help provide a useful visualization of the network.
+It is also possible to adjust the appearance of the nodes, edges, and labels to help provide a useful visualization of the network.
 In this example, I have adjusted the node and edge colours according to modularity, which means that distinct clusters will appear in different colours from other clusters.
 I have also adjusted the node size and label text size according to PageRank, so that websites with a higher PageRank appear larger.
 Watch the video below:

 - Click on the colour pallette icon under the appearance tab, on the top left of the Gephi window.